 Discount Rate.
-For the disclosures of the obligations as of the end of the fiscal year, we have discounted future benefit payments back to the present using an interest rate of 5.50%.
-This rate was derived from the Citigroup Pension Discount Curve as of the end of June 2010 using the expected payouts from the Plan.
-The rate used as of the beginning of the fiscal year (used to calculate the expense for the year) was 6.90%.
+For the disclosures of the obligations as of the end of the fiscal year, we have discounted future benefit payments back to the present using an interest rate of 5.80%.
+This rate was derived from the Citigroup Pension Discount Curve as of the end of June 2011 using the expected payouts from the Plan.
+The rate used as of the beginning of the fiscal year (used to calculate the expense for the year) was 5.50%.

 Long-Term Rate of Return.
-The expected long-term rate of return on plan assets as of June 30, 2010 is 6.75%.
-Our long-term expected returns for various asset classes is shown below and includes a 2.75% long-term inflation assumption.
+The expected long-term rate of return on plan assets is 6.75%.